Pelly Branch Library, 1921-1948

 Founding and Early Years

 Initially, the library operated out of the Pelly Bank (pictured on the right) and was open for two hours on Tuesdays and Friday afternoons.
-The first recorded circulation statistics appear in the 1923 annual report, which notes the branch circulated 6,898 books.
+The first recorded circulation statistics appear in the 1923 annual report, which notes that the branch circulated 6,898 books.
 By 1925, the Pelly Library had the third-highest circulation in the entire system.
 Early reports sometimes referred to the branch as "Middletown."

 In 1929, the library moved to Pelly City Hall, becoming a central community hub.
 The room at Pelly City Hall served three purposes for the community—on Sundays, it was used for Sunday school classes; throughout the week, it was a public library; and on occasion, the "large, airy library room in the city hall [became] the council chamber for the city council or the arbitration room for the 'meat choppers' and other business men who met to fix prices."